LoganSweet/elecanisms2018/bootloader/README.txt

        http://sourceforge.net/projects/pyusb

    It will come in a zip archive.
 Unzip the archive somewhere convenient.
-   Toi install pyusb, launch a command shell and navigate to the pyusb directory using the cd command.
+   To install pyusb, launch a command shell and navigate to the pyusb directory using the cd command.
 From that directory, you should be able to install pyusb by running "python setup.py install" at the command prompt.